rap-lab-org/public_pymcpf-d/README.md

-# Multi-Agent Combinatorial Path Finding with Task Duration (Under Construction)
+# Multi-Agent Combinatorial Path Finding with Task Duration

 This is the code repo for the paper [Multi-Agent Combinatorial Path Finding with Heterogeneous Task Duration](https://arxiv.org/abs/2311.15330).